 The Association of Directors of Anatomic and Surgical Pathology (ADASP) and the USCAP co-sponsor two additional awards of $500 each to pathologists-in-training for the best posters on a morphology-based surgical pathology study and on autopsy material, respectively, presented as part of the Stowell- Orbison competition.
 Applicants may win either of these awards alone, or they may win them in addition to a Stowell-Orbison Award.
 Eligibility is the same as for the Stowell-Orbison abstracts.
 Applicants can submit only one paper per author, and the first author must be a pathologist-in-training.
 Posters for this competition will be judged by a panel of members of the ADASP.

 Papers accepted for both of these competitions will be presented as posters on Monday morning of the USCAP Annual Meeting.
-The names of the winners will be posted at the Registration Desk on Tuesday by noon and the Awards presentation will be on Tuesday afternoon.
+The names of the winners will be posted on the video monitors on Tuesday by noon and the Awards presentation will be on Tuesday afternoon.
 Only one paper per person is eligible for this competition.
 In order to qualify, the potential awardee must have had a major role in the development of the studies leading to the abstract and must be listed as the first author of the paper.
 The abstract must be original and not previously published or presented, nor currently accepted for publication or presentation at another meeting prior to the USCAP Annual Meeting.

 An application form for these awards is available through the electronic abstract submission program.
 In order to be entered into the competition for these awards you must complete the online form and have your “in training” status verified online by the department chairman or program director.
 No abstract can be entered in the competition unless this online form has been completed prior to submission.

-Abstracts submitted for this competition, but not selected, are automatically considered for acceptance as a “regular” abstract presentation
+Abstracts submitted for this competition, but not selected, are automatically considered for acceptance as a “regular” abstract presentation.